bblfsh/bblfshd/README.md

 ### Quick start

+This project is now part of [source{d} Engine](https://sourced.tech/engine), which provides the simplest way to get started with a single command.
+Visit [sourced.tech/engine](https://sourced.tech/engine) for more information.

-The recommended way to run *bblfshd* is using Docker:
+The recommended way to run *bblfshd* by itself is using Docker:

 ```sh
 docker run -d --name bblfshd --privileged -p 9432:9432 -v /var/lib/bblfshd:/var/lib/bblfshd bblfsh/bblfshd